strapi/strapi/docs/v3.x/getting-started/vue-js.md

 Execute a GET request on the `restaurant` Collection Type in order to fetch all your restaurants.

-Be sure that you activated the `find` permission for the `restaurant` Collection Type
+Be sure that you activated the `find` permission for the `restaurant` Collection Type.

 :::: tabs